anuksandhu/anuksandhu/README.md

 Thanks for stopping by!

-- 🔭 I’m currently working on building apps and exploring AI/ML tools and frameworks.
+- 🔭 I’m currently working on building apps and software quality solutions leveraging AI/ML.
-- 🌱 I’m currently learning about and practicing use of Python libraries relevant to Machine / Deep Learning.
+- 🌱 I’m currently learning about and practicing use of AI/ML tools and related Python libraries.
 - 👯 I’m looking to collaborate on bulding innovative tools and applications that make our professional and personal lives easier, and efficient.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anuksandhu/).